Oh what good food can do.

 NOV-MAR: The North Swell is caused by northeast trade winds known locally as amihan.
 This is the best time to go surfing in San Juan because the waves are ideal and there’s less chance of rain.

 The North and South Swell seasons may produce the best waves but if you’re a beginner, then I don’t think it really matters when you go.
 We went in June, which is outside of peak surfing seasons, and the waves were big enough.
 If it’s your first time surfing, then you can go pretty much any time of the year.

 Climate: Annual Monthly Weather in San Juan, La Union

-To help you better understand the weather in San Juan, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+To help you better understand the weather in San Juan, I’ve created the average temperature and annual rainfall graphs below.
+Suggested months to visit are highlighted in orange.

 TRAVELING TO SAN JUAN

 You can get to San Juan by driving or taking the bus.

 BY CAR (SELF-DRIVE): It took us around 5 hours to get to San Juan from Quezon City.
 If you live farther south like Makati or Alabang, then it may take 6-7 hours.
 From Manila, take the North Luzon Expressway (NLEx), then the Subic-Clark-Tarlac Expressway (SCTEx), then the Tarlac-Pampanga-La Union Expressway (TPLEx).
 Exit at Pozorrubio to McArthur Highway and continue to the bypass road of San Fernando, La Union until you reach the San Juan-San Gabriel Road.
 That’s it.
 It’s pretty easy and straightforward, especially if you have a wifi connection and Waze.
 The total amount you’ll be paying for toll is PHP 610.